-Merle’s raison d’etre is seeing the world through his two son’s wondrous eyes, trying (and failing) to keep up with his warp-speed wife on running trails and “living life on life’s terms”.
+Merle’s raison d’etre is seeing the world through his two son’s wondrous eyes, constantly developing his fellowship, and “living life on life’s terms”.

 Merle is often interviewed by media to speak about Indigenous legal issues.
 He prolifically and unabashedly communicates about this subject on Twitter and LinkedIn.

 - Called to the Bar in BC and Ontario, 2001

 - Called to the Bar in Yukon, 2002